Alex Hales: 2017 Champions Trophy

-He started off the tournament sublimely with a blazing 86-ball 95, although missing out on a hundred, his good form continued with 56 from 62 balls against New Zealand, however, he was bowled for a duck in the last group stage encounter against Australia and could only make 11 against Pakistan in the semi final which England lost.
+He started off the tournament sublimely with a blazing 86-ball 95, although missing out on a hundred, his good form continued with 56 from 62 balls against New Zealand, however, he was bowled for a duck in the last group stage encounter against Australia and could only make 11 against Pakistan in the semi-final which England lost.

 2019 Cricket World Cup

 In April 2019, he was named in England's squad for the 2019 Cricket World Cup.
 However, two days after the England squad was named, Hales made himself unavailable for Nottinghamshire's fixture against Lancashire in the 2019 Royal London One-Day Cup citing "personal reasons".
 Nottinghamshire posted a statement on their website stating that no timetable had been made for his return to cricket.
 On 26 April 2019, it was confirmed that Hales had failed a drugs test for use of a recreational drug, and had been banned for 21 days.
-On 29 April 2019, the England and Wales Cricket Board (ECB) announced that Hales had been dropped from England's preliminary World Cup squad and all England squads ahead of the international season.
+On 29 April 2019, the ECB announced that Hales had been dropped from England's preliminary World Cup squad and all England squads ahead of the international season.
 Hales was not called up for England for the rest of England captain Eoin Morgan's tenure, with Morgan stating that Hales had lost the trust of the team.

 2022 T20 World Cup

 In September 2022, Hales was called back to the English T20 squad for the T20 World Cup, as a late replacement for the injured Jonny Bairstow.
 After a couple of middling scores in the first two games, Hales hit a good run of form alongside the batting with his captain, Jos Buttler.
 The pair followed partnerships of 81 and 75 against New Zealand and Sri Lanka with a record opening-partnership of 170 in the semi-final against India.
 Hales hit 86 not-out, winning the Man of the Match award and saw his team into the final.
-England went on to win the match, and hence their second T20 World Cup, though Hales made only a single.
+England went on to win the match, and their second T20 World Cup.

 Domestic T20 Leagues

 Indian Premier League

 On 14 March 2015, Hales signed for Mumbai Indians for the final match of the regular season and the knockout stages replacing injured Corey Anderson.
 However, he ended his short stint without making a single appearance for the side.

 After going unsold in the 2018 IPL auction, on 31 March 2018, it was announced that Hales would join Sunrisers Hyderabad for the 2018 season replacing David Warner.
 Hales made his IPL debut against Rajasthan Royals on 29 April 2018 and scored 45.
 Hales again went unsold in the 2021 IPL auction.
-In February 2022, he was bought by the Kolkata Knight Riders in the auction for the 2022 Indian Premier League tournament but later pulled out due to personal reasons.
+In February 2022, he was bought by the Kolkata Knight Riders in the auction for the 2022 Indian Premier League tournament but later pulled out for personal reasons.